 Or if you have a smaller family like I do, make a big batch of this Christmas popcorn balls recipe, bag them up, add one of these Christmas gift tags, and give them away as neighbor gifts or treats for friends!

 - Easy – these easy Christmas popcorn balls literally only take three ingredients and a few minutes to make!
-Plus, they come together quickly so you can eat them within like 10-15 minutes of starting the recipe!
+Plus, they come together quickly with a total time of less than 15 minutes from start to finish!

 - Ooey gooey – if you’ve ever had rice krispie treats, these are very similar in their texture except instead of popcorn, they use rice krispies!